Herman, Morton, The Architecture of Victorian Sydney, 1964

 Documenting the rich selection of Sydney architecture, from small

-undoubtedly a collection of Australia’s oldest & biggest
+a collection of Australia’s oldest & biggest city’s best

-city’s best architecture by both a blend of local &
+architecture by both a blend of local & international architects.

 It is said that a city's history is written by its architects.